-The Archaeological Museum at BACRI exhibits a variety of unique archaeological objects, both excavated and collected.
+The Archaeological Museum at GPBAASRI exhibits a variety of unique archaeological objects, both excavated and collected.
 The galleries are arranged in chronological order to better showcase history as a coherent whole.
 The objects on display include excavated artefacts, items of pre-, early historic and megalithic periods, stone sculptures of Hindu, Buddhist and Jain culture and wood carvings.
 Bronze and temple ware, miniature paintings of historical schools of art, palm leaf manuscripts and illustrated manuscripts are some of the other artefacts visitors can take in.

 Conducted in three different areas of South India, these insignificant towns of Hasmathpet, Veerapuram, and Vaddamanu contained a wealth of information buried under layers and layers of top-soil.

 The excavated materials at the Archaeological Museum date back from 40,000 years to the second century A.D.
-They were collected from three excavations conducted by BACRI.
+They were collected from three excavations conducted by GPBAASRI.
 The excavation at Hasmathpet, a suburb of Secunderabad, unearthed a megalithic burial site dating to the second century B.C.
 Pottery, stone axes and iron implements were some of the artefacts found.

-The excavations at Veerapuram in Kurnool district of Andhra Pradesh by BACRI from 1978 to 1981 revealed a sequence of cultures from the early Neolithic period to the early historic period i.e. 1800 BC to 400 AD.
+The excavations at Veerapuram in Kurnool district of Andhra Pradesh by GPBAASRI from 1978 to 1981 revealed a sequence of cultures from the early Neolithic period to the early historic period i.e. 1800 BC to 400 AD.
 Household and common use items of Neolithic, Chalcolithic, megalithic and early historic periods were found, along with a group of temples with their brick layers intact.
 Different types of pottery, beads and bangles, mullars, rubbers, querns and earthenware jars are on display.
-BACRI published a comprehensive report on the excavations of Veerapuram in 1991.
+GPBAASRI published a comprehensive report on the excavations of Veerapuram in 1991.

 The visible style difference between the Neolithic-Chalcolithic cultures can be seen in the Veerapuram excavations in the types of pottery and extended burial pots.
 One such burial container with the remnants of a child’s skeleton has been preserved and displayed.
 The exhibits from the megalithic culture zone include black and red ware pottery, terracotta ear studs, pendants and beads.
 The early historic culture exhibits comprise different punch-marked coins from the Ikshvaku dynasty through to the Satavahana and Maharatha dynasties.

-Vaddamanu in Guntur district of Andhra Pradesh is the third early historic site excavated by BACRI.
+Vaddamanu in Guntur district of Andhra Pradesh is the third early historic site excavated by GPBAASRI.
 The findings are on display in the museum.
 The remnants of a Jain stupa – the first of its kind in South India – were found here.
 They include railing pieces of the stupa, inscribed pottery, terracotta, stucco and stone figures.
 A portion of the railing has been reconstructed and is on display in the gallery.

 The Archaeological Museum’s stone sculptures gallery is segregated into Buddhist, Jain and Hindu sections for easier access.
 They exhibit works ranging from the second century AD to the 15th century AD.
 The collection includes stupa sculptures, pillars, figures of the Buddha, Mahavira, 24 Tirthankaras, Ganesa, Mahishamardini, Saptamatrukas, Kumara, Dasavatara Vishnu, Brahma and Bhairava, to name a few.
 Noteworthy sculptures from the dynasties of Chalukya, Kakatiya and Vijayanagar are also showcased.